mozillascience/software-citation-tools/CONTRIBUTING.md

 # Contributing

-We encourage you to contriubte to this project in any way you can!
+We encourage you to contribute to this project in any way you can!
 An important goal of this project is to foster a community around these tools.
 If you'd like to be a part of that community, consider contributing in one of these ways:

 ## Discussion